 Infographics can be used to describe additional services or explain shipment details, for example.

-When preparing product cards, stick to minimalism — this way, a product will have a neat appearance and give the impression of being high‑quality.
+When preparing product card design, stick to minimalism — this way, a product will have a neat appearance and give the impression of being high‑quality.

 Do not write everything in a single image.
 It’s inconvenient to read and can be confusing.
 Unfold your points fully and sequentially in each image, following the rule: one photo — one notion.

-Avoid writing a lot of text in small fonts.
+Avoid writing product card descriptions in small fonts.
 This partly relates to the previous principle.
 A lot of small texts will not be appealing to read: customers will leave your page, or simply get confused.

 Add icons, lists, numbers, diagrams, and arrows.
 These visual presentation techniques help structure information and communicate it faster.
 Remember the instructions for toys in Kinder Surprise — they only use pictures, arrows, and numbered steps for assembly.